botmasterai/botmaster/writing_a_botmaster_supported_bot_class_readme.md

 We also saw in the last section how to setup a bot using its own bot class.
 Let's have a look at how to use this bot inside of a botmaster object.

-As usual, we create a botmaster object as such:
+As usual, we create a botmaster object.
+This one supports Twitter and Telegram, but not Messenger.
+We create it as such:

 ```js